- This is the primary multi-purpose beater and should be used for heavy mixtures such as:

 - angel food cake

-- The current Wire Whip has Stainless Steel wires and a hub made of Burnished Aluminum.
+- The standard wire whip has stainless steel wires and a hub made of burnished aluminum.

 - Because the hub is burnished aluminum, the wire whip is not Dishwasher safe.

-- If washed repeatedly in the Dishwasher the hub will become pitted and give off a grayish residue.
+- If washed repeatedly in the Dishwasher the hub will become pitted and give off a grayish residue, which is not harmful, but can discolor food items.

 The flat beater is to be used for those.